 Keeping up with digital marketing is a full-time job (several, actually).
-If you have one or two employees juggling SEO, PPC, social media, email marketing, blogging and content marketing, odds are you are falling behind.
-They simply cannot manage every piece of the digital marketing puzzle and be effective.
+If you have one or two employees juggling Search Engine Optimization, Paid Search Advertising, Social Media Marketing, E-mail Marketing, blogging and content marketing, odds are you and your team may be a bit too busy!
+It’s almost impossible to simply manage every piece of the digital marketing puzzle and be effective.

 1. You’re looking to grow but lack internal resources

 Working with an agency can help businesses looking to scale their digital initiatives but lack enough in-house resources to do so.
 An agency provides an account manager, brand manager and a team of specialists often for less than the cost of a full-time employee.
 You benefit from the expertise of a team working to create a strategy and delivering through execution.